-Our goal in financial services is to be the best financial operating system for Brazilian merchants.
-This segment encompasses our financial services offering for both MSMBs (micro-merchants and SMBs) and key account clients.
-Our solutions include payments, digital banking, credit and insurance, as detailed below:
+Our goal in financial services is to be the best and more complete financial operating system for Brazilian merchants, from where they can manage their financial lives in a seamless and integrated way.
+This segment encompasses our financial services offering for both MSMBs (micro-merchants and SMBs) and key accounts (comprised of platform services and subacquirers).
+Our solutions include payments, digital banking and credit, as detailed below:

-• Payment Solutions: Payment collection is streamlined by accepting numerous forms of electronic payments and APMs, such as payments slips (boletos), and conducting a wide range of transactions in brick-and-mortar and digital storefronts in a quick and user-friendly manner.
-We also provide digital product enhancements to help our merchants improve their consumers' experience, such as our split-payment processing, multipayment processing, recurring payments for subscriptions, and one-click buy functionality.
+- Payment Solutions: Payment collection is streamlined by accepting numerous forms of electronic payments and alternative payment methods ("APMs"), such as payments slips (boletos) and Pix transactions, and conducting a wide range of transactions in brick-and-mortar and digital storefronts in a quick and user-friendly manner.
+We also provide digital product enhancements to help our merchants improve their consumers' experience, such as our split-payment processing, multi-payment processing, recurring payments for subscriptions, and one-click buy functionality. - Prepayment Solutions: We help our clients manage their working capital needs and effectively plan for the future by offering them prepayment financing options, which consists of making the settlement of a card transaction to our clients at a discount before the settlement is originally due.
+Such working capital solution provides clients with transparency and control over their receivables and enable them to better manage their cash flow to help their businesses grow.

-- Prepayment Solutions: We help our clients manage their working capital needs and effectively plan for the future by offering them prepayment financing options, which consists of making the settlement of a card transaction to our clients at a discount before the settlement is originally due.
-Such working capital solution provides clients with transparency and control over their receivables and enable them to better manage their cash flow to help their businesses grow. - Digital Account Solutions: We offer our clients a digital account, which can be integrated to the POS and allows our clients to receive and make payments, issue payment slips (boletos), pay taxes, make PIX transfers, all in a cost-effective and user-friendly way. - Credit Solutions: We provide our clients with credit if they need further funding to grow their businesses beyond the working capital (prepayment) solutions that we provide.
+- Digital Banking Solutions: We offer our clients a digital bank account, which can be integrated to the POS and allows our clients to receive and make payments, issue payment slips (boletos), pay taxes, make Pix transfers, all in a cost-effective and user-friendly way.
+In addition, we provide our clients with store, life (regular or whole life) and health insurance solutions, acting solely as a broker. - Credit Solutions: We provide our clients with credit if they need further funding to grow their businesses beyond the working capital (prepayment) solutions that we provide.
 We leverage on our clients' data to offer this solution in a proactive and cost-effective way.
 Once onboarded, our clients can access credit through multiple channels in a simple and transparent way.
-Our credit offering enables our clients to pay back their loans effortlessly through the automatic retention of a percentage of their sales.
-We temporarily stopped offering the credit solution for new clients since July 2021 and expect to relaunch it in 2022. - Insurance Solutions: We provide our clients with insurance solutions, including store, life (regular or whole life) and health insurance.
-We act solely as a broker, not taking insurance risk.
+Our credit offering enables our clients to pay back their loans effortlessly through the automatic retention of a percentage of their credit card receivables to pay for their monthly fixed installment.
+We temporarily stopped offering the credit solution for new clients since July 2021.
+We have evolved since then, focusing on building a fully automated process for credit underwriting, as we strive to make our decision models more sophisticated through enhancement of data, strengthening our team and approving our risk policies, among different other improvements.
+We are currently running tests and expect to relaunch the solution in the second half of 2023.